 So, if making profitable templates is on your mind, just remember your audience, be unique, give your user control, stay organized, and make it easy to modify through great documented tutorials.
 If you consider these key factors, you should be making profitable AE templates in no time.

-Already have After Effects templates that you’d like to sell?
-Get started today by joining the Storyblocks Marketplace.
+Already have After Effects templates that you’d like to earn from?
+Get started today by applying to be a Storyblocks contributor.

-Or, if you’re in need of a huge variety of pre-designed AE templates, explore the Videoblocks library.
+Or, if you’re in need of a huge variety of pre-designed AE templates, explore the Storyblocks library.

-Ryan Nau is an After Effects hero and long-time VideoBlocks contributor.
+Ryan Nau is an After Effects hero and long-time Storyblocks contributor.
 Explore his portfolio.